bitsofchris/deep-learning/README.md

 - [DONE](code/02_stock-intraday-classification/nn.py) A network that predicts if next stock time step is up or down
 - [DONE](code/01_nn-mnist-image-classification/nn-advanced.py) Implementing advanced techniques from [chapter 3](http://neuralnetworksanddeeplearning.com/chap3.html) from scratch on one of my networks
 - [DONE] Finishing the book
-- [In-Progress] implementing a convolutional neural network.
+- [DONE](code/03_cnn-mnist-image-classification/cnn-pytorch.py) implementing a convolutional neural network.

-## A basic Transformer Model
+## [In-Progress]A basic Transformer Model
 Goal: Implement the Transformer architecture to understand attention mechanisms.

 Deliverable:
-- I have Sebastian Raschka's book How to Code a LLM from Scratch to use here
+- I have Sebastian Raschka's book How to Code a LLM from Scratch to use here.
+Finish this book, code the examples/ exercises from it.
-- Not sure yet, but I'd like to try and tokenize candlesticks from price charts as my "language"
+- Execute 1-2 side projects that arre more possible now.

+Side Projects:
+- AI Clone from my Second Brain
+- Shona LLM
+- Candlestick LLM

 ## A time series Transformer Model on a dataset I create
 Goal: Thinking back to my day trading days, create a good dataset that can allow a Transformer to search for similar patterns in history and offer probabilities of a next move.